New to Chinese Medicine

 From the Australian Acupuncture and Chinese Medicine Association (AACMA) in 2016:

-Chinese Medicine is a coherent, unique, and holistic way of looking at health and disease that developed over thousands of years in China, providing a unique form of healthcare and medical intervention.
-Chinese Medicine is grounded in the Chinese medical classical texts and taught and practiced within the same holistic philosophical paradigm that produced all the traditional Chinese arts and sciences.
+Chinese Medicine is a unique, holistic approach to health and disease that has evolved over thousands of years in China.
+Grounded in classical medical texts, it offers a distinct form of healthcare and treatment.
+This approach is rooted in the same philosophical paradigm that inspired all traditional Chinese arts and sciences, providing a coherent view of health.

-Chinese Medicine provides an energetic systems-based description of the person, known as qì, where the physical, emotional, sociological, psychological, and spiritual aspects are seen as interrelated, interdependent, interconnected, and inseparable.
+At its core, Chinese Medicine describes a person through an energetic, systems-based model, known as .
+This model encompasses the physical, emotional, sociological, psychological, and spiritual aspects, viewing them as interconnected and inseparable.

 What is the theory of acupuncture?